Tongatapu Homestays in Tonga

 2. Paea’s Guest House

 On a tight budget?
 Looking to get a taste of living like a local?
 Take a look at Paea’s Guest House.
 Although the owners operate the Tonga Holiday Villa, they open up their own property to travellers looking for an affordable place to stay.
 The friendly owners are involved with guests, sometimes offering lifts into town (which is needed as it’s quite far away), meals for guests and more.
-They also offer very affordable Tours of Tongatapu Island as part of their tourism operation.
+They also offer very affordable Tours of Tongatapu Island as part of their tourism operation (find out more on Viator and Tripadvisor).
 The homestay offers one private bedroom for up to two guests with a private bathroom.
 Learn more about how to get around Nuku’alofa, which you might need considering the guest house’s location, in the 7 Ways to Get to Nuku’alofa (& Around Nuku’alofa).

 3. Malau Lodge